Le Journal de la Mode Africaine

 Through our reports, interviews and analysesWe explore emerging trends, showcase talented designers and offer an authentic vision of African luxury.
 Our objective is clear: provide a showcase for those shaping the African fashion of today and tomorrow.

-Discover the world of African fashion through our different sections: african fashion for men, African fashion designers, the African fashion show revival, couture in african fashion, african fashion dress, history of african fashion, african hairstyle fashion and african women’s fashion.
+Discover the world of African fashion through our different sections: african fashion for men, African fashion designers, the African fashion show revival, couture in African fashion, african fashion dress, history of african fashion, african hairstyle fashion, african fashion 2025 and african fashion women.

 The rise of African fashion